I'm so happy you are here!

 - quick to put on the table

-While most of the recipes on this site will fall into the category of American cuisine, our family unit is Colombian-American (with my husband John having grown up in Colombia) which means some of the recipes I share will be influenced by that (like this Arepas con Queso recipe or this Carne en Bistec recipe).
-Over the years John and his family have introduced me to some of the dishes he grew up eating, that way I could make sure, as the cook in our family, that our own children got to experience it too.
+While most of the recipes on this site will fall into the category of American cuisine, our family unit is Colombian-American (with my husband John having grown up in Colombia), which means some of the recipes I share will be influenced by that (like this Arepas con Queso recipe or this Carne en Bistec recipe).
+Over the years John and his family have introduced me to some of the dishes he grew up eating; that way I could make sure, as the cook in our family, that our own children got to experience it too.
 And it’s an integral part of our family experience.
 And I grew up in an Italian-American home, and that inspires a lot of the way I cook as well.

 Thank you for taking the time to read about Everyday Family Eats.
 I'm so glad you are here.